Have all the gifts of healing? do all speak with tongues? do all interpret?

 Did I make a gain of you by any of them whom I sent unto you?

 I desired Titus, and with [him] I sent a brother.
 Did Titus make a gain of you? walked we not in the same spirit? [walked we] not in the same steps?

 [And] lest, when I come again, my God will humble me among you, and [that] I shall bewail many which have sinned already, and have not repented of the uncleanness and fornication and lasciviousness which they have committed.

-of previously erroneous
+of having previously erred